b1e7ed55df4ba232dc6ac230ba442bab67002286

 Day 2

-The northernmost city in Greenland, just north of the Arctic Circle, Sisimiut remains ice free in winter and is known as an adventure sports hub.
-Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport.
-Abandoned settlements lie between Sisimiut and the Thule district to the north.
-The area is home to humpback whales, walrus, and Arctic foxes in their summer coat.
+The northernmost city in Greenland, just above the Arctic Circle, Sisimiut remains remarkably ice free in winter and is known as an adventure sports hub all year round.
+Inhabited for more than 4,500 years by the Dorset, Thule and eventually the Inuit people, dog sledding remains a vital form of transportation.
+The area is home to humpback whales and Arctic foxes in their summer coat.

 Ilulissat, Disko Bay